farahani456/recipe-backend/README.md

 | POST   | /api/v1/recipes/create           | Create recipe (admin only) |
 | PUT    | /api/v1/recipes/{id}/update      | Update recipe (admin only) |
 | DELETE | /api/v1/recipes/{id}/soft-delete | Delete recipe (admin only) |

+## 🔧 Notes

+### The Swagger UI is available both locally and on the live server for easy API testing.

+- The Live API is hosted on Render and should be fully operational.
+All POST/GET requests should be made to the live endpoint.